-vi.
-Recover through other means.
-Describe the activities and the results of these activities:
+Describe the activities and the results of these activities: Click or tap here to enter text.

-vii.
+☑ vii.
 Establish a unit to investigate and collect improper payments and describe the composition of the unit below.

-TWC's Office of Investigations investigates and prosecutes potential fraud and assists the Boards with fact-finding efforts.
+Describe the activities and the results of these activities: TWC's Office of Investigations investigates and prosecutes potential fraud and assists the Boards with fact-finding efforts.
 Specific guidance on reporting and fact-finding fraud is addressed in WD Letter 21-16, Change 2, issued October 10, 2019, and titled "Requirements for Reporting and Fact-Finding for Suspected Fraud, Waste, Theft, Program Abuse Cases, and Recovery of Improper Payments-Update."
 Additionally, TWC's Office of Investigations has developed a Fact-Finder's Desk Aid to provide Boards with a framework for determining fraud.
 From October 1, 2019, to the end of State Fiscal Year 2020 (August 31, 2020), Texas' 28 Boards opened 377 cases for fact-finding and closed 251.
 Of the 251 cases closed, \$226,580 in overpayments were established.